A still life from the Dutch Golden Age

 The Royal Academy of Fine Arts around 1870 ...and today

-Block moved to Munich as a young man in 1881.
+Block moves to Munich as a young man in 1881.
 He was originally from Silesia, began to study art in Breslau (Wrocław) and continued his studies at the Kunstakademie (Academy of Fine Arts) in Munich.

 Historical photo in sepia tones.
 Several people in front of a huge painting.